matloff/fastStat/README.md

 pointed out earlier, no distribution in practice is exactly normal.

-What saves the day, though, is the Central Limit Theorem.  &#x100; is a sum, which the CLT tells us is asymptotically normally distributed as n goes to infinity.
+What saves the day, though, is the Central Limit Theorem.  &#x100; is a (scaled) sum, which the CLT tells us is asymptotically normally distributed as n goes to infinity.

 In other words, if we were to compute &#x100; on each of the possible samples of size n from the population, and then plot the results in a histogram, the graph would be approximately bell-shaped, and the probabilities for any range of values would be approximately those of a normal distribution.
+Moreover, the large n, the more bell-shaped it would be.

 Ah, so we're in business:  For any random variable w, the quantity

 (W - EW) / (Var(W)<sup>0.5</sup>)

 has mean 0 and variance 1.
-(This has nothing to do with whether W is normal or not.)
+(This stems simply from the properties of mean and variance; it has nothing to do with whether W is normal or not.)
 So,

 Z = (&#x100; - &mu;) / s.e.(&#x100;)